Master of Social Work

 - A baccalaureate degree from an accredited college or university;

-- A year of full-time paid experience, one year internship in a social agency, or relevant volunteer service (this requirement may be waived);
+- A year of full-time paid experience, and/or applicable internship or volunteer service in the field of social work (this requirement may be waived);

-- Evidence of personal qualifications, motivation and potential that give promise of a successful social worker; an autobiographical statement, three letters of reference from individuals who are familiar with the student's academic work potential and level of maturity;
+- Evidence of personal qualifications, motivation, and experience that indicate likelihood of becoming a successful social worker; an autobiographical statement and three letters of reference from individuals who are familiar with the student's work, academic background, potential, and level of maturity;

-Students are permitted to satisfy course requirements in the foundation year curriculum by passing a challenge assessment in each required course.
-Courses which are successfully challenged must be substituted with an approved elective so that a total of 90 units is completed for the master's degree.
+Students are permitted to satisfy course requirements in the generalist year curriculum by passing a challenge assessment in each required course.
+Courses which are successfully challenged must be substituted with an approved elective so that a total of 60 semester units are completed for the master's degree.
 Field work courses are not subject to waiver.

-Students with BSW degrees from universities or colleges with accredited BSW programs are required to meet with their faculty advisor prior to beginning course work to determine whether any foundation year MSW courses are redundant with their undergraduate preparation.
+Students with BSW degrees from universities or colleges with accredited BSW programs are required to meet with their faculty advisor prior to beginning course work to determine whether any generalist year MSW courses are redundant with their undergraduate preparation.
 Such determination may be based on course syllabi, texts, informal evaluation or formal examination.
-Each course waived for the qualified BSW applicant must be substituted with an approved elective so that a total of 90 units is completed for the master's degree.
+Each course waived for the qualified BSW applicant must be substituted with an approved elective so that a total of 60 semester units is completed for the master's degree.

 Advancement to Candidacy